oracle/oci-grafana-logs/README.md

 ![alt text](https://github.com/oracle/oci-grafana-logs/blob/main/docs/images/dgPolicy.png?raw=true)

+#### Installation

+Depending on your installation scenario you can use the following guides:

+* Install Grafana and the OCI Metrics plugin on a virtual machine in Oracle Cloud Infrastructure using [this document](https://github.com/oracle/oci-grafana-logs/blob/main/docs/linuxoci.md).

+* Install Grafana and the OCI Metrics plugin on a virtual machine in Oracle Cloud Infrastructure using Terraform using [this document](https://github.com/oracle/oci-grafana-logs/blob/main/docs/terraform.md).

+* Install Grafana and the OCI Metrics plugin on Kubernetes in Oracle Cloud Infrastructure using [this document](https://github.com/oracle/oci-grafana-logs/blob/main/docs/kubernetes.md)

 ## Note 1

 The OCI Logs plugin supports the integration with Grafana Cloud with Data Source **Environment** configured as **local**.
-See [this document](https://github.com/oracle/oci-grafana-logs/blob/master/docs/linux.md) for additional information.
+See [this document](https://github.com/oracle/oci-grafana-logs/blob/master/docs/grafanacloud.md) for additional information.

 ## Documentation